-- Type II is a four-point burst fracture.
-This is a classic Jefferson fracture which has expanded its definition to include two and three-point fractures.
+Type II is a four-point burst fracture.
+This is a classic Jefferson fracture that has expanded its definition to include two and three-point fractures.
 The fracture stability gets determined by the status of the TAL and will require either cervical immobilization and or surgical stabilization.

-- Type III is a lateral mass fractures of the atlas.
+Type III is a lateral mass fracture of the atlas.

-Axis (C2) fractures can be various, including hangman's fractures, odontoid fracture, and other parts.
-The hangman's fracture is the result of hyperextension and axial loading with resulting bilateral pars interarticularis fractures and can often be managed with cervical immobilization.
-The Levine classification of the hangman's fractures evaluates fracture line, angulation between endplates and anterior subluxation.
+Axis (C2) fractures can vary, including hangman's fractures, odontoid fractures, and other parts.
+The hangman's fracture results from hyperextension and axial loading with resulting bilateral pars interarticularis fractures and can often be managed with cervical immobilization.
+The Levine classification of the hangman's fractures evaluates fracture line, angulation between endplates, and anterior subluxation.

-- Type IA demonstrates non-parallel fracture lines with vertebral foramen extension, with C2 subluxed 2 to 3 mm anterior on C3 and high incidence of paralysis.
+Type IA demonstrates non-parallel fracture lines with vertebral foramen extension, with C2 subluxed 2 to 3 mm anterior on C3, and a high incidence of paralysis.

 If any fracture extends through the vertebral foramen, a CTA should be obtained to evaluate for vertebral artery injury.

 Odontoid fractures are classified using the Anderson and D’Alonzo system.

 Type I is through the tip, likely the result of alar ligament avulsion and considered unstable.